 And while it definitely had a vibrant world and plenty of interesting side quests, there’s no denying that Oblivion had some major shortcomings.
 The world could feel bland and generic at times (especially the dungeons), the facial animations were uncanny valley made flesh, there were too many characters and too few voice actors, and all of this eventually piled up after hours of play.

 Of course, Oblivion is not a bad game – far from it.
 It was very well-received among fans and critics alike, and it received two significant expansions: Knights of the Nine and The Shivering Isles.
 The former was a prime example of DLC in the making, as all it added was some new gear, a couple of quests, and a few smaller areas.
 The latter, however, introduced an extremely memorable new area and a plethora of new quests, items, enemies, and more.

 Oblivion was initially released on Windows and the Xbox 360, and it played no small part in the success of Microsoft’s second console.
 It was subsequently ported to the PlayStation 3 a year later.

 Platforms: PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Nintendo Switch, Microsoft Windows

 At over 30 million copies sold, Skyrim is not only the best-selling Elder Scrolls game but also the 12th best-selling game of all time.
-Like Oblivion, Skyrim made many changes to the core gameplay mechanics so as to better adapt it to the growing mainstream audience, although some of those changes were not looked favorably upon by long-term fans.
+Like Oblivion, Skyrim made many changes to the core gameplay mechanics to adapt it to the growing mainstream audience better.
+However, some of those changes were not looked favorably upon by long-term fans.